BillyBlaze/OctoPrint-TouchUI/README.md

 ## Configuration
 To active the touch interface open the OctoPrint interface with '#touch' at the end.
 Such as `http://192.168.1.255:5000/#touch`
-Alternative you can toggle the touch interface within the Settings modal under `Plugins > TouchUI`.
+Alternative you can toggle the touch interface within the `User settings` modal under `Plugins > TouchUI`.

 Activating touch will set a cookie on the client so it will remember to active the touch interface (up to a year).